darkwon/zandora-lib/README.md

 </div>
 <h2>Description</h2>
 <div>
     The Zandora Library contains tools for the dnd5e game system and foundry VTT that other modules can leverage using the built-in API.
-All options will be configurable within the module settings
+All options will be configurable within the module settings.
+    The goal for this module is to provide a stable and functioning subsystem of the dnd5e system.
 </div>
 <h2>Current Functions</h2>
 <div>